yushangchen/tpmc-sat-aero/README.md

 Research interests:

 - Rarefied gas dynamics
-- DSMC and TPMC methods
+- TPMC and DSMC methods
 - Satellite aerodynamics
 - CubeSat deorbit analysis
 - Experimental fluid mechanics
-- Bluff-body aerodynamics

 ---

+## 19. License

+This project is released under the MIT License.

+See the `LICENSE` file for details.

+---

-## 22. Disclaimer
+## 20. Disclaimer

 This code is developed for academic and research purposes.

-The results should be verified carefully before being used for engineering design, mission analysis, or publication.
+The results should be verified before being used for engineering design, mission analysis, or publication.
 For transitional rarefied flows or low-altitude orbital conditions, DSMC or other higher-fidelity methods should be used for validation.